CambridgeshireQuakers/CambridgeshireQuakers.github.io/_meetings/hartington-grove.md

 ## Getting to Hartington Grove Meeting

-{% include image.html src='/img-site/hartington-grove/frontdoor4.jpg' class='thumbnail-left' caption="The front door of Hartington Grove Meeting House as seen from the road" %}
+{% include image.html src='/img-site/hartington-grove/2023-web/SmallFrontDoor.jpg' class='thumbnail-left' caption="The front door of Hartington Grove Meeting House" %}

 Our Quaker Meeting House is situated approximately 1 mile from the railway station and 1.5 miles south east of the centre of Cambridge City.